You wake up for 82 years, and then 3 days before your 83rd birthday, your name is called, your time is up, and you pass into the loving arms of Jesus.

 Oh the beautiful awful and wonderful memories.
-They haunt, because I want more, but that is not to be.
+They haunt me because I want more, but that is not to be.
 I have no choice but to accept what is.

 As your bodies now lay side by side in the ground, waiting for the trumpet to sound from heaven, and that glorious moment when you shall be called by name, and you will ascend to heaven….we wait.

 I know there is work to be done, and people to love.
 There is the “ great commission” to complete, and no time to waste.